LEARNING

 learning opportunities with her.
 She's a wonderful teacher."

 Come for the program, stay for the community!
 Weekly classes are augmented by Shabbat and holiday programs and additional experiential components all found on the calendar (HERE).
-Our course of 18 classes is $360 for individuals, and $500 for couples.
+Our course of 18 classes is $595/person.
 No experience necessary.
 All are welcome!

 If you need assistance with registration, please contact our Digital Marketing Director, Molly Flanagan at mflanagan@keepingitsacred.com.
 If you have further questions, please contact Rabbi Miller at rabbimiller@keepingitsacred.com.
 We hope to see you soon!